mkushnir/mrksvnup/README.md

 like a traditional svn client.
 It tracks the latest checked out revision in a dotfile in the root directory.
 It then can update to a different revision _relative to the current one_ using svndiff documents downloaded from the server.
-When it's done on a regular basis, it's rally fast.
+When it's done on a regular basis, it's really fast.
 The utility doesn't delete files not being tracked on the remote side (for example, it won't wipe out custom kernel configurations during update) unless the containing directory was removed on the server.